slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
 -- Naval Ravikant [1974]*

+> *"The odd person is exceptionally lucky or unlucky.
+But in the vast majority of cases, people are exactly where they belong."
+-- Andrew Tate [1986]*

 > *"Risk is what’s left over when you think you’ve thought of everything."
 -- x@behaviorgap*

+> *"Luck is probability engineering."
+-- x@schisofrenia*

 ### On chance